 88% of workplace safety incidents are the result of unsafe behaviors, which is why BBS is considered significant.
 So, what is this so-called “unsafe behavior?”
 Unsafe behavior is conducting an action that may increase the probability of an injury or incident.
 Some of the most common unsafe behaviors in the workplace are;

-These acts are all considered to be a “human error,” but human error cannot be the root cause of why an incident occurred, it is likely a causal factor.
-Human error is categorized into two parts, skill-based errors, and mistakes.
-Skill-based errors are made up of unintentional actions.
-Everyone makes unintentional errors, and when you come across someone making an unconscious mistake that creates risk, make sure to draw attention to what they are doing.
-Mistakes can be habitual and might have multiple reasons for occurring.
-An employee might not have clearly understood a certain process or they might not be aware of a rule or regulation that recently changed.
+Everyone makes unintentional errors.
+When you come across someone making an unconscious mistake that creates risk, make sure to draw attention to what they are doing.
+Habitual mistakes might have multiple reasons for occurring.
+An employee might not have clearly understood a certain process.
+Alternatively, they might not be aware of a rule or regulation that recently changed.
 It’s important to understand the reason behind this habit and address it accordingly.

 Listen